amatosg/amatosg/README.md

 ### Quote of the hour

-An infinite number of monkeys typing into GNU Emacs would never make a good program.
+Every good work of software starts by scratching a developer’s personal itch.

-~ Linus Torvalds
+~ Eric S. Raymond

 [website]: https://facturapp.com